-FSANZ estimates about 500,000 cases of food-borne illness could be attributed annually to seafood.
-Two studies published by the Food and Agriculture Organization (FAO) reported that (i) seafood accounted for between 4.4 and 16.1 per cent of food-borne illness outbreaks in Western countries, in cases where the food vehicle for the outbreaks were known, and that (ii) seafood was reported to be involved in 10-25 per cent of food-borne disease outbreaks in developed countries.
+- (i) seafood accounted for between 4.4 and 16.1 per cent of food-borne illness outbreaks in Western countries, in cases where the food vehicle for the outbreaks was known; and - (ii) seafood was involved in 10-25 per cent of food-borne disease outbreaks in developed countries.

 Based on this information, FSANZ estimates that 10 per cent of all food-borne illness in Australia might be attributable to seafood (approximately 500,000 cases annually).
-The seafood industry advise that over 1.1 billion seafood meals are consumed annually in Australia, thus the frequency of illness represents a very small fraction of the seafood meals consumed.
+Clearly, only a very small percentage of seafood meals cause food-borne illness.